w495/bulk-video-converter/README.md

   stop: 00:00:30
 profile:
   base:
+    abstract: 1
-    abstract: 1 # It will be used only for inheritance.
+        # This profile will be used only for inheritance.
     output_dir_name: ./out
+        # optional parametr.
     pass_log_dir_name: ./pass_log
+        # optional parametr.
   my_profile:
+    extends: base
-    extends: base # Other options are inherited from `base`
+        # Other options are inherited from `base`.
     passes: 2
     video:
       preset: veryslow